roastedpork/luko/user_testing_m.md

 ## Hypothesis #1: Gestures to move Luko's gaze aids productivity
 * Prove that manually moving a lamp across areas of a desk is cumbersome
 * Then prove that this is solved with the point to location feature
+* A dynamic task switching between 2 laptops/notebooks placed ~1ft away from each other (tune size)

 **Experiment:**
-* A dynamic task switching between 2 laptops/notebooks placed ~1ft away from each other (tune size)
-	* constrain task such that lamp must face workspace
-	* _exact task yet to be defined_
+* User performs simple maths calculations on 2 notebooks 1ft away, switching between them for each calculation
+* Sensor (phone's ambeint light value was used) value to exceed threshold for the lamp to be determined as having moved to the notebook

 Test setup   | Control setup
 ------------ | -------------
 Luko with point to location node active <br> `rosrun cv handrec_v5.py` <br>| A standard desk lamp - 5dof or with flexible neck joint <br> _Possibly Luko with unlocked joints - but must be treated with care_

 **Test Metrics:**
-* Efficacy scores for each task
-* Measure number of subtasks completed within a set time (~2mins)
+* Number of maths problems performed in a 2-minute span

 <br>